 Other friends and family members who could be struggling to eat enough good stuff as you did at the beginning will be grateful to you if you give them what you can’t use.
-Even if they do eat enough, being given items instead of having to buy them is a definite bonus.
+Even if they do eat enough, receiving fresh, home-grown items instead of buying them is a definite bonus.

 You might not be making any money from the situation, but that’s not always necessary.
 Not everything needs to be monetized in life.
 If the fruit and vegetables were going to be thrown in the trash because they couldn’t be used, then why not give them to someone who will want them and can make use of them?

-Not all fruit and vegetables can be frozen, but the vast majority can, and if you have enough space in your freezer, you can easily harvest everything at the right time, use what you need, and freeze the rest.
+You can’t freeze all fruits and vegetables.
+However, you may for the vast majority.
+So if you have enough space in your freezer, you can easily harvest everything at the right time.
+Then you can use what you need and freeze the rest.
 This means that you’ll always have your favorite fruit and vegetables available all year round, even if it’s not the right growing time for those products.

 The best way to freeze fruit and vegetables is to use specially designed freezer bags.
 This way, the products will remain safe and frost-free in the freezer.
-And yes, they will be perfectly edible once you remove it and cook it in a delicious meal.
+And yes, they will be perfectly edible once you remove them and cook them in a delicious meal.